 Include and complete the following text if the proposed activity includes a Technology Phase, explaining why some risks are considered high enough to justify a Technology Phase development as a mandatory step to de-risk a subsequent Product Phase development.

 The risks to be addressed in the Technology Phase, as identified in the table above, are considered to be of sufficiently high risk to jeopardise the success of a Product Phase development.
 The reasons for this assessment are as follows: ……..
-For these reasons support is requested for the identified Technology Phase activities.
+For these reasons, support is requested for the identified Technology Phase activities.

 Overview of Test and Verification Activities

+Include and complete the following text if the proposed activity includes a Ground Segment or Application element.

+The proposed development includes verification and (if applicable) validation activities as indicated below.
+The verification/validation activities will be supported by … Examples of verification/validation support means are test beds, facilities, assets, satellite capacity and pre-operational services.

+Include and complete the following text if the proposed activity includes validation performed for an Application within a Demonstration Phase.

+The validation performed for the Application within the Demonstration Phase shall include the following elements of the envisaged pilot utilisation stage:

+Duration of the validation activities: … months.

+Number of pilot sites to be equipped and geographical locations: …

+Number/type/name of user organisations involved in/and definition of “Pre-operational Stage”: …

+Success criteria/goals to be achieved for customer commitment and proposed approach for evaluating the system and the service: …

+Include the following text and table if the proposed activity includes a Space Segment element.

 The following table provides an overview of the verification activities to be performed and the corresponding verification environment or facilities.

 Complete the following table as appropriate, indicating the verification activities that are planned to be carried out in each of the proposed development phases (Definition, Technology, Product, Demonstration).